elastisys/compliantkubernetes/docs/user-guide/additional-services/argocd.md

 !!! elastisys "Apps of Apps Alpha"

-    Using Apps of Apps with our offering is currently an alpha feature, and customers of this offering can request it, provided they accept risks such as:
+    Using Apps of Apps with our offering is currently an alpha feature, and customers can request it, provided they accept risks such as:

     -  When Apps-of-Apps is enabled, we will not be able to provide Uptime SLAs for you on the Argo Endpoint (This will be a best effort support even in future premium environments, unless the Argo project develops the feature upstream in a more secure and isolated way)